cristianst85/DisruptiveSoftware.Cryptography/README.md

 # DisruptiveSoftware.Cryptography

-Helper library to facilitate the generation of SSL certificates using the [Bouncy Castle Crypto](https://bouncycastle.org/csharp/index.html) package.
+Helper library to facilitate the generation of SSL certificates using the [BouncyCastle.Cryptography](https://bouncycastle.org/csharp/index.html) library.

 ## Repository